Let’s explore some of the best JS frameworks available in the markets for web application development.

-Angular.js is a popular open-source front-end development framework which is mainly used for developing dynamic single-page web applications (SPA).
+Angular.js is a popular open-source front-end development framework mainly used to develop dynamic single-page web applications (SPA).

-AngularJS transfers all the contents from the server to the browser along with loading all the web pages simultaneously.
+AngularJS transfers all the contents from the server to the browser and loads all the web pages simultaneously.
 Once the contents are loaded, clicking on any link on the page does not reload the entire page content; instead, it simply updates the sections within the page.

-The most significant difference between traditional sites and Angular powered sites is that Angular expects the browser to build the page.
-This does not put a lot of load on the server and consequently results in faster loading of pages.
+The most significant difference between traditional and Angular-powered sites is that Angular expects the browser to build the page.
+This does not put a lot of load on the server and consequently results in faster page loading.

 - Data-binding – The two-way data-binding feature saves developers from writing a lot of code.
 It is the automatic synchronization of data between model and view components.